-which they will be assessed.
+It is important that our suppliers are aware of transportation and delivery requirements, as it is one of the key performance metrics upon which they will be assessed.
 Magna supports the industry initiative of inventory reduction, recognizing however the importance this places on accurate and timely delivery of quality product, while also ensuring no customer production interruptions.
-It is our expectation that Suppliers will deliver 100% on time to our locations, in compliance to schedules.
+It is our expectation that suppliers will deliver 100% on time to our locations, in compliance to schedules.

-In an effort to support JIT delivery, we expect our Suppliers to constantly strive to reduce lead times with their Suppliers, improve flexibility and minimize changeover times.
-If necessary to support JIT schedules, the Supplier may be asked to support local warehousing.
+In an effort to support JIT delivery, we expect our suppliers to constantly strive to reduce lead times with their suppliers, improve flexibility and minimize changeover times.
+If necessary to support JIT schedules, the supplier may be asked to support local warehousing.
 All appropriate scheduling, routing, and delivery requirements will be communicated early in program award, typically through the Supplier Statement of Work or similar documentation used by the applicable Division.
-All transportation arrangements and requirements should be signed and agreed to by both organizations.
+All transportation arrangements and requirements, excluding premium freight resulting from supplier related issues, which will be the sole responsibility of the supplier, should be signed and agreed to by both organizations.

-Suppliers may receive routing information including transportation method, pick-up and delivery window times as communicated by the Magna Division(s) you are working with.
+Suppliers may receive routing information including transportation method and pick-up and delivery window times, as communicated by the Magna Division(s) you are working with.
 Your procuring Division(s) will make certain that all transportation and routing details are clearly specified.
 Suppliers must question any ambiguous or unclear instructions.
 Unauthorized deviations from these routing instructions may result in a debit to the supplier for any incurred excess freight charges, including resultant administrative charges.

-All costs incurred as a result of missed or late shipments, which are the responsibility of the Supplier, shall be recovered from the Supplier.
+All costs incurred as a result of missed or late shipments, which are the responsibility of the supplier, shall be recovered from the supplier.
 All material entering from a foreign country must have "Country of Origin" clearly marked on the pro forma Invoice, as well as on the original Commercial Invoice.
 Brokerage fees for imported product are typically the responsibility of Magna, unless otherwise negotiated by your procuring Magna Division.
-All fees and charges resulting from the export / return of defective product shall be the responsibility of the appropriate Supplier.
+All fees and charges resulting from the export / return of defective product shall be the responsibility of the appropriate supplier.

-5.6 BORDER SECURITY CTPAT/PIP/AEO (Applicable regions only)
+5.6 Border Security

+CTPAT/PIP/AEO